amitu/amitu.github.com/_posts/2012-12-15-guns-vs-mobs.md

 all the shops down.
 No citizen dare step out, because 4 guys will come and beat him up.
 The citizens of this city stayed home.
 They surrendered to the mob.

-If we had guns, the biters would have required to travel with guns.
-And if bikers travelled with guns, police would have not allowed them to raom freely.
+If we had guns, the bikers would have required to travel with guns.
+And if bikers travelled with guns, police would have not allowed them to roam freely.
 Police allowed bikers to roam freely because they were unarmed, "peaceful", "harmless".